Part 2: Lessons From The Bible

 To tell you the truth, there was a time I didn't believe in the Bible for reasons I won't disclose today.
 I even made it known to my fellow church members at Kiserian Catholic Parish in 2006 that I didn't believe in the Holy Scriptures despite the fact that I attended church.

 Those who considered me lost those days were right.
-But those who thought I was completely lost couldn't relate the story of Paul who was once a prosecutor of Christians.
-Then he was suddenly transformed by God so much that he became one of the most ardent believers of the gospel.
+But those who thought I was completely lost couldn't relate the story of Paul who was once a prosecutor of Christians and then was suddenly transformed into one of the most ardent believers of the gospel.
 And you know what?
 Paul went on to author more books in the Bible than any other believer.

 So in a sense, I am more like Paul.
 Don't be surprised if I end up authoring many stories on God and His Word in this lovely blog of mine; I, Thuita J. Maina, who was once an unbeliever.

-Yes, I believe deeply in the Bible these days because of the way it answers most of the mysteries of life and the issues that concern us humans.
+Yes, I nowadays believe deeply in the Bible because of the way it answers most of the mysteries of life and the issues that concern us humans.
 Okay, let me tell you about them.

 To begin with, the Biblical account of creation is more accurate and plausible than the theory of evolution that was first propounded by Charles Darwin.
-That theory of evolution for instance doesn't explain why apes still exist; as in, why were they spared from the spirit of evolution?
+That theory of evolution, for instance, doesn't explain why apes still exist; as in, why were they spared from the process of evolution?
 Clearly, there is something that is not adding up in that theory of evolution.